Desperate Riders: Production

 The film was directed by Michael Feifer and produced by Milestone Studios.

 Filming

 Desperate Riders was filmed exclusively in the state of Tennessee in 2021.
-Filming locations included Historic Collinsville, Rippavilla Plantation, and Beech Grove.
+Filming locations included Historic Collinsville, Rippavilla Plantation, Beech Grove, and McMinnville, Tennessee.
+The Fairfield village at the Warren County fair grounds were used for the town scenes.
 Middle Tennessee was chosen for its scenery and access to country music stars.

 Release

 The film was released in 2022 and was distributed by Lionsgate.
 It was released in theaters and via streaming simultaneously.